Cruise Advice For the Best Palermo Port Experience

 Teatro Massimo:

-Along the way, you’ll reach Italy’s largest opera house.
-Even if you don’t go inside, the grand steps and towering columns make it worth a stop.
+One of the first major sights you’ll come across is Teatro Massimo, Italy’s largest opera house.
+Its grand steps and towering columns make it worth a stop, even if you don’t go inside.

 Quattro Canti: